-Note that even if the conditions for the validity of \eqnref{Fisher} are not perfectly met, it still gives a good indication of the order of magnitude of the statistical power of future surveys and of degeneracies between different model parameters.
+We investigate multivariate statistical behavior of the PDF measurements in the Quijote simulations in \appref{Gaussian_likelihood} and find that it is indeed well described by a multivariate Gaussian distribution.

+\Figref{constraints_R15} shows the constraints on the amplitude of an equilateral primordial bispectrum, $f_{\mathrm{NL}}^{\mathrm{equi}}$ that can be obtained when analysing the PDF at either of the smoothing radii $R=15$Mpc$/h$ and $R=30$Mpc$/h$ - again assuming a survey volume of $V=100(\mathrm{Gpc}/h)^3$ at $z=1$ (blue solid contours).
+A comparison of the upper and lower panel of the figure indicates that the smaller scale is more powerful in constraining $f_{\mathrm{NL}}$.
+We want to stress again that our model is only accurate enough to analyse the PDF at the $30$Mpc$/h$ smoothing scale.
+At $R=15$Mpc$/h$ the residual $\lesssim 0.8\%$ modelling error is significantly larger than the cosmic variance of the considered survey volume, \cf\ the discussion in \secrefnospace{model_precision}.
+As explained in that section, our remaining inaccuracy likely result from next-to-leading order corrections derived in \citet{Ivanov2019}.
+These corrections should be included in any real data analysis but we do not expect them to significantly impact the Fisher analysis presented here.

+In both panels of \figref{constraints_R15} we also show the constraints on $f_{\mathrm{NL}}^{\mathrm{equi}}$ that can be obtained from direct measurements of the variance and skewness of density fluctuations at these scales (red dash-dotted contours) and from the variance, skewness and kurtosis combined (green dashed contours).
+In can be seen there, that the PDF indeed contains more information than just the 2nd and 3rd moment of fluctuations combined.
+The moment-based analysis only catches up with the PDF-based one once the kurtosis is also considered.
+At the same time, smoothing scale including the kurtosis in the moment based analysis doesn't add as much information for $R=30$Mpc$/h$ as it does for the $15$Mpc$/h$ smoothing scale.
+This may be expected because the density field becomes increasingly Gaussian at larger smoothing scales.